Need a Save? Call Dave! 401-230-5520

-Larceny Lawyer Rhode Island
+Rhode Island Larceny Attorney

-Larceny is one of the oldest common law crimes.
-Larceny, essentially, means stealing.
-It is generally defined in the law as, “the taking and carrying away of the property of another with the intent to permanently deprive of the owner thereof.”
 Under Rhode Island law, larceny is the same as theft.
 If you have been charged with larceny, it means that the State of Rhode Island alleges you have stolen something.
 The value of the property stolen determines whether you are charged with a misdemeanor or a felony.

 The Rhode Island General Laws divides larceny into several statutes.
 Rhode Island General Laws 11-41-1 defines larceny, while Rhode Island General Laws 11-41-5 specifies the potential penalties for larceny.
-Whatever type of larceny charge you are facing, you do not have to fight the charges alone.
-Attorney David Ellison is an experienced Rhode Island criminal defense lawyer who has represented many people on larceny charges.

 WHAT IS CONSIDERED A FELONY LARCENY AND MISDEMEANOR LARCENY?